libreForms/libreForms-flask/README.md

 }
 ```

+The application presumes that authentication is set in place & adds the following to each database write:

+    - _id: unique id for each db write
+    - Reporter: the username of the reporting user
+    - Timestamp: the timestamp that the form was submitted

 ## REST API

 There is a RESTful API that allows users to complete read and, in the future, write operations against the MongoDB database.
 This requires API keys.
 You can create a file in the application home directory called `api_keys` structured as: